10 Advantages of Quartz Countertops Over Granite

 Since granite is mined out of the ground and usually transported long distances, it's pretty rough on the environment.
 Quartz, on the other hand, can be created from local and recycled minerals so it can be more environmentally friendly than granite.

 Granite has to be resealed annually.
 It’s also vital to clean granite counters with a mild cleanser every day to avoid staining and to promote longevity.
-Quartz, on the other hand, doesn’t have to be sealed and doesn’t require any special care.
+Quartz, on the other hand, doesn’t have to be sealed and is known for its low maintenance requirements.

 6. It's more durable